 WindBorne has also partnered with the U.S. Air Force (the 557th Weather Wing, 16th Weather Squadron, and the Air Force Lifecycle Management Center) to develop AI forecasting solutions that are already outperforming top AI weather models, including Huawei’s Pangu-Weather AI model and Google’s GraphCast.

-- As part of this award:some text
+- As part of this award:

 - WindBorne is extending WeatherMesh capabilities by adding an ensemble forecasting system and high-resolution forecasting.